Safe to Be Me®

 We’re proud to be delivering Safe to Be Me® to young people across Scotland.

-This innovative programme uses dance to introduce topics such as racism, homophobia, bigotry, ableism, and transphobia.
+This innovative programme uses dance and film to introduce topics such as racism, homophobia, ableism, and transphobia.
 Delivered in line with key Scottish Government targets to address these areas, the project engages with young people to explore themes that include identity, respect, acceptance, family diversity, and LGBTQ+ communities.

-In 2021, we brought Safe to Be Me® to a digital platform engaging over 2000 young people through dance workshops, inspiring talks from dance professionals, film projects and a poetry challenge – all addressing the core Safe to Be Me™ themes.
+In 2021, we brought Safe to Be Me® Festival to a digital platform engaging over 2000 young people through live workshops, inspiring talks from dance professionals, film projects and a poetry challenge – all addressing the core Safe to Be Me® themes.
+We also commissioned the powerful Shimmering Extraordinary series of films created by Emmy nominated director FX Goby.

 To find out more about how your school can be involved in the programme, please contact firstname.lastname@example.org.